21.8 C

 GuideBG Glimpse

-The Dragalevski Monastery is an iconic landmark representing Bulgaria’s rich culture and heritage.
-Its name was first mentioned in the Vitosha golden seal of the Bulgarian king Ivan Shishman (1371-1393).
-The monastery was established during the reign of Ivan Alexander (1331-1371).
-It was part of a group of monasteries that emerged around Sofia in the 14th and 15th centuries.
-Unfortunately, the monastery was burned down and abandoned after the Turkish occupation of Sofia in 1382.
+The Dragalevski Monastery symbolizes Bulgaria’s rich cultural and historical heritage.
+First mentioned in the Vitosha golden seal of Bulgarian King Ivan Shishman (1371-1393), the monastery was originally founded during the reign of Ivan Alexander (1331-1371).
+It was part of a broader network of monasteries that flourished around Sofia in the 14th and 15th centuries.
+Unfortunately, following the Turkish occupation of Sofia in 1382, the monastery was destroyed and left abandoned.

-During the years of the Bulgarian National Revival, the Dragalevski Monastery was one of the most active centers of the liberation struggle, especially during the tenure of Igumen Hieromonk Gennady, former standard-bearer of Ilyo Voivoda’s squad and comrade-in-arms of Vasil Levski.
+During the Bulgarian National Revival, the Dragalevski Monastery became a center of revolutionary activity.
+The monastery actively participated in the national liberation struggle under Igumen Hieromonk Gennady, a former standard-bearer of Ilyo Voivoda’s squad and a close associate of Vasil Levski.

 Embark on a journey through time and spirituality by discovering Bulgaria’s rich monastery heritage.